digital-archives/HISTGA1011/syllabus/schedule/week_12.md

 ---
-title: Week 13 - April 17
+title: Week 12 - April 10
 layout: default
 parent: Course Schedule & Readings
-nav_order: 13
+nav_order: 12
 has_children: false
 ---

-# Week 13: April 17, 2024 - Moving Image and Audio Preservation
+# Week 12: April 10, 2024 - Moving Image and Audio Preservation
 Link to slide deck [update me]

 {: .label .label-yellow }
 Due
-* Assignment due: Repository Comparison Report
 * Post your pre-class reading reactions to Brightspace.
-* During/post-class activity: QCTools Activity
+* Weekly activity: We will start <a href="QCTools Audio/Visual Preservation" target="_blank">QC Tools - Audio/Visual Preservation</a> in class.
+Submit your completed activity summary in Brightspace by the end of the week Sunday.

 {: .label .label-green }
 Due